viruslab/ip2cidr/README.md

 192.168.0.16/32
 ```

-This gem cannot use either 0.0.0.0 or 255.255.255.255 as inputs and will return an ArgumentError if the are used as inputs.
+This gem cannot use either 0.0.0.0 or 255.255.255.255 as inputs and will return an ArgumentError if they are used as inputs.

 ## Authors